kaotty/kaotty.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I'm Zhaofeng Luo, a passionate undergraduate student at the School of Electronics Engineering and Computer Science at Peking University.
+I'm a fourth-year CS student at Peking University, working with Prof. Yisen Wang and Prof. Lin Yang.
+My research goal is to design more powerful and efficient algorithms in reinforcement learning and to provide theoretical understanding for existing representation learning paradigms.
 ## Academic Interests
  I've spent a year researching **wireless communication**, focusing on developing optical feedback architectures for high-mobility wireless laser links.
 Currently, my interests have shifted to **physics-based simulations**.